jayway/android-test-lab/README.md

 else if n is dividable by 5: return with 'Buzz'
 else return n

+We want you to implement the following interface:

+String[] getFizzbuzz(int[] numbers);

-Take turns doing one "Test-driven development cycle" each until a complete soulution to Fizz-Buzz have been acheived.
+Take turns doing one "Test-driven development cycle" each until a complete implementation to the above interface have been achived.

 http://en.wikipedia.org/wiki/Test-driven_development#Test-driven_development_cycle